Trail of Terror in Shakopee: How to Avoid the Lines

 Priority 3: Everything Else

 I say everything else because attractions are ones you can walk up to at any point.
 They are quick and a great way to kill some extra time.

-To create more scare attraction in the park, Trail of Terror has built the Trailers of Terror.
-They include Chuckels Pizzeria, Grubbs Pest Control, Krusty’s Kabin, Bone Appetite and Crystal Caverns.
+To create more scary attractions in the park, the Trail of Terror has been built the Trailers of Terror.
+They include Chuckels Pizzeria, Grubbs Pest Control, Krusty’s Kabin, Bone Appetite, and Crystal Caverns.
 The Trailers of Terror are just what you think.
-A little trailer set up as smaller scare zones.
+A little trailer is set up as smaller scare zones.
 Each trailer has 3-5 actors inside scaring and they take you about 2 minutes to get through.
 Do not wait in line long for these attractions.
 If you see a line, go to the next one.
-By the time you get out there will be no wait.
+By the time you get out, there will be no wait.

 Scare Free Attractions

 The Trail of Terror is not for kids, but they do have some scare-free attractions for those that just want to let loose.
 They include Crossbow Smash, Axe Throwing, Knockerball, Escape Room, and others.
 These attractions are littered throughout the park.
 They cost additional to participate in, but everyone that does them looks to be having fun.